 In selecting a recipient, scholarship trustees will take into consideration:

-• A signed letter of recommendation from a member of the community who is not an employee of Clyde High School (Required)
+• A submitted recommendation questionnaire from an adult member of the community who is not an employee of Clyde High School and not related to the applicant, such as an employer, pastor, organization leader, or neighbor.
+(Required)

 Responsibilities of the winner: Attend the Big Country FCA All-Star Football game for an introduction.
 Present the FCA Big Country Coach of the Year trophy.